 1. The use of alcoholic beverages on University property, at University events, and off-campus must be consistent with University policy and applicable law.
 In the case of branch campuses or programs, the use of alcoholic beverages must be consistent with the laws of the jurisdiction where University programs are located.
 All state and local laws regarding alcohol are also University rules.

 a.
-A person must be 21 years of age to acquire, possess or consume any liquor (alcohol, spirits, wine and beer).
+A person must be 21 years of age to acquire, possess or consume any alcohol.

 b.
-It is a violation for any person under the age of 21 years to purchase or attempt to purchase any liquor.
+It is a violation for any person under the age of 21 years to purchase or attempt to purchase any alcohol.

 d.
-It is a violation to misrepresent age and to use false or forged documents (such as a driver’s license from any state) to obtain liquor.
+It is a violation to misrepresent age and to use false or forged documents (such as a driver’s license from any state) to obtain alcohol.

 e.
 It is a violation to consume alcoholic beverages when consumption leads to dangerous or disruptive behavior, over-intoxication, or public drunkenness.